With the May Term Class in 97

 We whisked through Kuala Lumpur, the then capital, a mix of Indo-Asian buildings, but a relatively modern city (founded in a mining boom late 19th century) with a distinctly Muslim flavor.
 Malacca lived up to its billing with its multicultural history of Portuguese, Dutch (better museum on the Dutch East India Company than I found in Amsterdam), and British past (love the monuments to Victoria’s Jubilee), and thence to Singapore, the miracle nanny state, ruled by Lee Kwan Yu since its independence in the 60s, a respite from the chaos of Asia.

-On the second trip, David and I spent a little more time reconnoitering, staying in KL in a bungalow hotel out of the time of the Raj.
+On the second trip, which was part of my three months in Asia, following the Rotary stay in Korea and joining the IWU May Term trip, David and I spun off and went back to SE Asia.
+We spent a little more time reconnoitering, staying in KL in a bungalow hotel out of the time of the Raj.
 The bar was full by noon.
-We also spent a few days in Chiang Mai (reacquainted via Japanese TV with Sibelius’ 5th symphony)
+We maybe also spent a few days in Chiang Mai (reacquainted via Japanese TV with Sibelius’ 5th symphony)

 Borobudur